pablogarciaamolina/AscendingFede/README.md

 Returning to the matter in concern, this system revolves around three of the managers that make up the structure of the interactions between each object: InputManager, EnvironmentManager and MovementManager.
 All three of them, in order to keep on respecting the good practices when expanding a software project, inherit their main frame from the Generic Singleton object.
 In this section, we'll explain on detail what objects each of them supervises.

-We'll start with the Input: Following the lines of correct design patterns, the inputs and its effects are connected using event-driven architecture, aiming at maximum independence between objects.
+We'll start with the Input: Following the lines of correct design patterns, the inputs and its effects are connected using event-driven architecture *talking* with the MovementManager (MovementEvent in the UML), aiming at maximum independence between objects.

 EnvironmentManager, on the other hand, is a bit more complex.
 First of all, using the event-action pairs of the InputManager, it handles the correct movement of the player.
 At first glance, this might not make sense, but it should be noted that the player may not move into a platform whose level is not identical, for example.
 The different conditions in which the player moves around the world constrain its freedom, reason why this function exists.
 Additionally, there exists an special platform, InvisibleCube, which will be described in the SPE section.
 Apart from handling Fede's movement around its surroundings, this manager also tells the CameraSwapper what to do (based on the inputs).

 The last manager, MovementManager, deals with the movements: both of the Camera and Fede's.
-In it, the different events related with each input are invoked (Jumps and movements for Fede and Rotations for the camera)
+In it, the different events related with each input are dealt with (Jumps and movements for Fede and Rotations for the camera)

 The last part of this system was the possible situations arising between Fede and the objects around them, in particular fireballs and the different terrains.
 These relations are captured in the FedeHealth script, where the stats from the script FedeStats are changed, depending on the action that takes place.
 These possible actions are three: First, burn.
 When Fede comes in contact with a *FireTerrain*, a burning process is started (using Coroutines), updating Fede's health until he comes in contact with a normal tile, stopping this burning, or dies.